MindviewLLC/MindviewLLC-hugo/content/mindview/index.md

 If you're in a hurry, the [Quick Links](/quicklinks) page might have what you're looking for.

 Welcome.
 I'm Bruce Eckel and this is the website for my company, MindView.
-I create books, seminars, self organizing events, and other learning experiments and experiences.
+I create books, seminars, self organizing events, and other learning experiences and experiments.

 ## Consulting